plus3it/watchmaker/docs/findings/el9.md

 * Even sites that _do_ use `rsyslog` to handle log-offloading, the scanners frequently look only for the log-destination `logcollector` - or similarly-generic destination-name - rather than the hostname, FQDN or IP address of the log-collection server

 It will be up to the system accreditor to know the site-specific implementation-requirements and validate accordingly

+# Configure Multiple DNS Servers in /etc/resolv.conf

+**Expected Finding:**

+In many environments, particularly CSP hosting-environments, "individual" DNS servers are actually highly-available services that answer at a single, highly-available IP address.
+As such, configuaration of multiple DNS servers may not only not be possible but may actually cause functionality-breaking problems.